Goa Tour Package

 Return to the hotel, have a nice dinner and retire to room for a comfortable overnight sleep.

-Day 4: Colva Beach – Benaulim Beach – Varca Beach: Start after breakfast for South Goa to enjoy the beauties of some of the most stunning beaches of Goa.
+Day 4: Colva Beach – Benaulim Beach – Varca Beach: Start after breakfast to enjoy the beauties of some of the most stunning beaches of South Goa.

 Start with Colva Beach, a 25km stretch of fine white powdery sand is dotted with coconut trees.
 Quite popular with tourists, Colva Beach is lined up with a number of hotels, shacks, food stalls, small restaurants and pubs and bars.
 The beach has on offer sports activities like jet skiing, speed boat rides, and parasailing.
 You can also hire bicycles and go around the nearby villages.